Club Coaching Structure

 Ladies Head Coach:

-Age-grade coaches and their contact details can be found on this website under TEAMS.
+Contact details for our age-grade coaches can be found on this website under 'TEAMS'.

 What are the responsibilities of an Eccles coach?

 Download this pocket PDF guide for an overview of the role and responsibilities of coaching at Eccles RFC.
 This is a reference point to the principles and good practice the club values.